Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Introduction

 Popular zero-order optimization techniques used for trajectory optimization in robotics are model predictive path integral (MPPI)~\cite{williams2016aggressive}, cross entropy method (CEM)~\cite{rubinstein2004cross}, and covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2001completely}.
 These methods have shown promise in solving complex robotic problems in real-time \cite{xue2025full,keshavarz2025control,pezzato2025sampling,crestaz2025td}.
 The common ground among these techniques is that they iteratively perform a random search by generating samples and updating an estimate of the optimal solution based on the performance of each sample.
 However, the sampling distribution is local, typically a multivariate Gaussian centered at the current estimate.
 The update step then approximates a gradient descent step~\cite{ollivier2017information}; this leads to local optimality.

 In this paper, we explore the use of consensus-based optimization (CBO)~\cite{pinnau2017consensus} via particle dynamics to achieve global optimality in trajectory optimization for robotics.
 Instead of sampling locally, CBO uses a population of particles to explore globally.
 Each particle follows a diffusion dynamic that drives it towards a consensus point defined by the weighted average of the population, where the weights are determined by the trajectory costs.
 This approach allows for a more flexible exploration of the solution space and has been shown to converge to global optima under mild assumptions~\cite{carrillo2018analytical,fornasier2024consensus}.
-It is important to note that particle-based evolutionary strategies have a long history in robotics for performing global optimization~\cite{davidor1991genetic}.
-Rather than proposing a new optimization paradigm, here we introduce a unifying framework under which these meta-heuristic methods can be formally analyzed and studied within a rigorous mathematical setting.

 Our major contributions in this work are: \begin{itemize} \item We reinterpret zero-order optimization methods, widely used in robotics, under a general global optimization framework via surrogate objective minimization, which naturally highlights their weaknesses in achieving global optimality.
 We offer an intuitive explanation of how CBO works, how it addresses the weaknesses of other zero-order optimization methods, draw connections to current methods, and reinterpret other methods through the lens of the diffusion process dynamics. \item We demonstrate that the CBO algorithm can identify meaningful global solutions in robotic trajectory optimization, even for high-dimensional humanoid models and problems with long time horizons.
 In particular, we illustrate how techniques based on local sampling can get stuck in local minima, regardless of the number of particles used, while CBO can find a global solution as the number of particles increases. \end{itemize}